virio-andreyana/data-science-for-esm/_sources/13_build_YO_content.md

 Both `_config.yml`, as well as the `_toc.yml` are to remain in the root of the `data-science-for esm` folder.
 The details of the website, such as the author, logo, other relevant links to GitHub, Google Collab, are defined in the `_config.yml`.
 Please use the already provided `_toc` and `_config.yml` files as a template, and follow their structure.

-- In the `data-science-for-esm/_toc.yml` [file](https://github.com/open-energy-transition/data-science-for-esm/blob/37c3ef84651a12ee947573dfedd6c4b7786731bc/data-science-for-esm/_toc.yml), a sequence of files to be included in the GitHub Page is defined, thereafter displayed in the menu, located on the left side of the page.
+- In the `data-science-for-esm/_toc.yml` [file](https://github.com/open-energy-transition/data-science-for-esm/blob/37c3ef84651a12ee947573dfedd6c4b7786731bc/data-science-for-esm/_toc.yml), a sequence of files to be included in the GitHub Page is defined, and further used by the `jupyter-build book` command.

+After a successful run, the TOC displayed in the menu, located on the left side of the page.

+Please keep in mind that that for a successful workflow run, python environment is required, the required python packages need to be pre-installed.
+It is optimally using it in a `venv` with a python packaging system `mamba`, for which further instructions are provided in

+An IDE is also a prerequisite, and our recommendation would be VSCode, due to ease of use, and being open-source.

 ---